andriusdgt/kafka-example/README.md

 1. Annotation-driven to minimize boilerplate code
 2. Integration tests rely on locally launched Kafka dependencies to enable testability of beans
-3. Example object is sent using JSON serialization/deserialization
+3. Example object is transferred using JSON serialization/deserialization

 ## Prerequisites